yahoo/ycb-java/README.md

 Each of these dimensions has a name (like  "Language"), and a set of possible values ("en-US", "es-ES", "pt-BR").
-Also, dimensions can be immutable per application instance (like "Deployment"), or change dynamically at at different context (like "Device" in a HTTP request).
+Also, dimensions can be immutable per application instance (like "Deployment"), or change dynamically at at different context (like "Device" in an HTTP request).

 A _realization_ of a set of dimensions is called "context", _e.g._ of a context for the previous dimensions specification can be something like: